 To learn about modeling the etching of nanostructures, tune into this webinar featuring guest speaker Derek Bassett from Tokyo Electron America.

-In this webinar, Derek will show how to build a model using Fick's law and surface reactions and how to describe the etching of a solid material using a quasi-steady-state numerical simulation.
+In this webinar, Derek will show how he uses diffusion and surface reactions to describe the etching of a solid material.
 He will show the modeling process live in the COMSOL Multiphysics® software as well as discuss how to take into account the change in shape of the simulation domain.
-Simulation results will be investigated, including the uniformity of etching of adjacent structures, how long it takes for the material to be etched, the depth of the resulting trench and effect on reactants' diffusion, and the influence of different process conditions.
+Simulation results will be investigated, including the uniformity of etching adjacent structures, how long it takes for the material to be etched, the depth of the resulting trench and its effect on reactants' diffusion, and the influence of different process conditions.

 The webinar will conclude with a Q&A session.